Guidelines for paper preparation

 The first round of editing

 Presenting your first draft.
-If you are at the stage when you want to show your draft to the advisor, go through your draft one more time and fix as many issues on this checklist as your can.
+If you are at the stage when you want to or need to show your draft to the advisor, go through your draft one more time and fix as many issues on this checklist as your can.

 Consistent active present tense: write the entire paper in the present tense.
 Search and replace all "will" and "would" verbs.
 It is ok to say "We obtained the data in 2010", but after you start the analysis, switch from "We reduced the data" to "We reduce the data" and stick to the present tense from there on.
 Replace passive voice ("It can be seen from the data that") with active voice ("We find that").